ValoCookie/osu-Requests/README.md

 ## Project status

-This is still a pretty new project, so I'm actively testing it and fixing weird edge cases as people find them.
+The project is still pretty new, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)

-The public relay is already running.
+The public relay is already running, and I'm still actively testing and improving the desktop app.

 The next major step is getting the Windows build through Microsoft Store certification so people don't have to deal with unsigned-app warnings.

-Bug reports and feedback are very welcome.

 ---